open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

 ### <a id="user_mapping"></a>Creating a User Mapping

-After you identify which users you will allow to access the remote Greenplum Database cluster, you must create one or more mapping between a source Greenplum user and a user on the remote Greenplum cluster.
+After you identify which users you will allow to access the remote Greenplum Database cluster, you must create one or more mappings between a source Greenplum user and a user on the remote Greenplum cluster.
 You create these mappings with the [CREATE USER MAPPING](../sql_commands/CREATE_USER_MAPPING.html) command.

 User mappings that you create may include the following `OPTIONS`: